SWS and Headaches

 Headache is the most common neurological problem in the general population.
 Each year, nearly 20% of the entire population of the US (over 40 million people) complain of headaches.
 Several distinct types of headaches exist.

-· In vascular headaches (migraine and its variants), the pain may originate from the wall of the cerebral artery.
-This class of headaches includes hypertensive headaches and blood vessel spasm triggered by toxins, allergens, etc.
+- In vascular headaches (migraine and its variants), the pain may originate from the wall of the cerebral artery.
+This class of headaches includes hypertensive headaches and blood vessel spasms triggered by toxins, allergens, etc.

-· In traction/inflammation headaches, the pain results from pressure on or irritation of the dense fibrous structures covering the brain (dura and periosteum).
-People with increased intracranial pressure or infections of the skull, the blood vessels, or the meningeal sheath of the brain may have this type of headaches.
+- In traction/inflammation headaches, the pain results from pressure on or irritation of the dense fibrous structures covering the brain (dura and periosteum).
+People with increased intracranial pressure or infections of the skull, the blood vessels, or the meningeal sheath of the brain may have this type of headache.

-· In tension/muscle contraction headaches, the pain arises from the muscular and fibrous structures of the scalp.
-When people are anxious or depressed, they experience this type of headaches; these can be as difficult to manage as any other type of headache.
+- In tension/muscle contraction headaches, the pain arises from the muscular and fibrous structures of the scalp.
+When people are anxious or depressed, they experience this type of headache; these can be as difficult to manage as any other type of headache.

-Second, arterial venous malformations often produce headache as a warning sign of rupture or thrombosis, though the reasons are not clear.
-Presumably, this could also happen in the venous angiomas of SWS, though it is likely that the angioma would produce headache because of ischemia (either acute or chronic) of the underlying brain.
-Small strokes resulting from thromboses (blood clots) within the angioma might precipitate headache; in other clinical settings, strokes may be occasionally associated with headaches.
+- Arterial venous malformations often produce headaches as a warning sign of rupture or thrombosis, though the reasons are not clear.
+Presumably, this could also happen in the venous angiomas of SWS, though it is likely that the angioma would produce headaches because of ischemia (either acute or chronic) of the underlying brain.
+Small strokes resulting from thromboses (blood clots) within the angioma might precipitate headaches; in other clinical settings, strokes may be occasionally associated with headaches.
 Headache is also a prominent symptom of chronic ischemia.

-Third, headache resulting from seizures associated with the lesion of SWS as a postictal (after a seizure) phenomenon represents another possible mechanism.
+- Headaches resulting from seizures associated with the lesion of SWS as a postictal (after a seizure) phenomenon represent another possible mechanism.
 In fact, the seizure causing the headache would not necessarily have motor manifestations (that is, an electrical seizure only) making recognition of the event very difficult.